 From mid-May to July-end is a good time to go for Beas Kund trek.

-You should avoid August and initial days of September when heavy monsoon lashes these parts of Himalayas.
+You should avoid August and the initial days of September when heavy monsoon lashes these parts of Himalayas.

 Mid-September to October-end is chilly here but still a decent time to chart this course before winter sets in.
 Pro trekkers attempt this during winter also, when several feet of snow covers the entire stretch.
 However, that is not advisable for beginner level trekkers as obstacles turn tricky during that period.